Lincoln County, New Mexico: History

 Prior to the creation of Lincoln County, the Mescalero Apache occupied this region.
 They were confined to a reservation near Fort Stanton in 1873 and to their present reservation, only partly in Lincoln County, in 1883.
 Much of the commerce of late-19th century Lincoln County consisted of government contracts to provide food and other commodities to the Mescalero and to the soldiers at Fort Stanton.
 Hispanics from northern New Mexico began moving into the region in the 1850s.

 Lincoln County was named in honor of President Abraham Lincoln.
-The country was created in 1869 when Soccoro County was divided into two with Lincoln county in the east.
+The county was created in 1869 when Soccoro County was divided into two with Lincoln county in the east.
 At the time, it was the largest county in area in the United States.
-The country boundaries were often modified and reduced until 1909 when the present-day boundaries were established.
+The county boundaries were often modified and reduced until 1909 when the present-day boundaries were established.

 In the late 1870s, the Lincoln County War began between ranchers and the owners of the county's largest general store.
 William Bonney, better known as Billy the Kid, became involved on the side of the ranchers after his friend and employer was killed.
 In the end, Bonney killed the county sheriff, a deputy, and the deputy that killed his friend.
 Several other people were slain in the conflict, which included the other leader of the rancher faction.
 His death ended the conflict.
 In 1878, the new territorial governor, retired Union General Lew Wallace, offered amnesty to the combatants to bring a long-lasting truce between the factions.

 Most of the population is in the Greater Ruidoso Area.
 The town of Carrizozo serves as the county seat and is in the Tularosa Basin northwest of Ruidoso.
 Ruidoso boasts several small suburbs and neighbor communities including Ruidoso Downs, Hollywood, Mescalero, and Alto which contribute to the Ruidoso Micropolitan Statistical Area's population of 21,224.
 Ruidoso serves as the second largest city in south central New Mexico behind Alamogordo which is 46 miles southwest of the village.
 Ruidoso Downs on the southern end of the county and southeast of Ruidoso operates the Ruidoso Downs Racetrack and Casino.
 The track hosts both thoroughbred and quarter horse racing, notably the All American Futurity, the richest in quarter horse racing.
 Historical figures from Lincoln County include Billy the Kid and Smokey Bear, whose names help drive the tourism trade that is heavily popularized within the county.